depperm/first-project-ideas/README.md

     ![XKCD password complexity!](https://imgs.xkcd.com/comics/password_strength.png "XKCD password complexity")

     [In-depth explanation](https://theworld.com/~reinhold/diceware.html) This isn't necessarily the most exciting app so spruce this up with a nice GUI and options (character replacing, number of words, etc)
-- Editor
+- Text Editor

     From the simple [notepad++](http://notepad-plus-plus.org) to the sophisticated vim, everyone loves opening, editing, and saving documents.
 If this seems like an easy project(I don't think you fully grasp the complexity), add complexity by adding additional features (multiple file extension support, find/replace, syntax highlighting).
 Make sure you can use it any where by making it cross platform, if you really want to make this project bigger.
+Don't forget to implement undo/redo for when you make mistakes.
     - For added complexity increase file size to 1 BILLION lines and optimize your code (see [1 billion line challenge](https://github.com/gunnarmorling/1brc/blob/main/1brc.png))
 - Fund comparison